Physalia86/physalia-invasion-genomics-course/DayTwo/DayTwo_tutorial.md

 outliers <- which(Qfly_pcadapt_padj < alpha)
 length(outliers)
 ```
-This should identify 20 outliers.
+This should identify 18 outliers.
 View them with:
 ```
 outliers
 ```
 You can also print them to file:
 ```
-write.table(outliers, file="Qfly_pcadapt_outliers_a10.txt")
+write.table(outliers, file="Qfly_pcadapt_outliers.txt")
 ```
-Try a more stringent value of alpha (e.g., 0.05).
-How many putative outliers does this leave you with?
 That's it for PCAdapt!
 We'll come back to the results later and see how they compare to BayPass.

 ### BayPass